zk1tty/rebrowse-app/README.md

 ## About Rebrowse

-Rebrowse is a conversion tool from screen recording to workflow agents.
+Rebrowse is a powerful tool that converts screen recordings into automated workflow agents.

 Key features of Rebrowse:
 - Record your screen once and automate the workflow forever